5tellarStar/FallingBlade/README.md

 	Enter to Continue to next round

-You win a round by knocking of the opponent of the platform first to three rounds wins the game
+You win a round by knocking of the opponent of the platform first to two rounds wins the game

 The CPU level determines how likly the CPU is to do things each frame Baby 1/200